-- the student is enrolled on a full-time or concessional study-load basis in an approved course at an Australian higher education institution which approves the overseas study and is prepared to credit the results of study at the overseas education institution toward the approved course; and - the student meets the normal study-load requirements in respect of the approved Australian course.
+- the student is enrolled on a full-time or concessional study-load basis in an approved course at an Australian higher education institution that approves the overseas study, and - the student meets the normal study-load requirements in respect of the approved Australian course, and - the Australian higher education institution is prepared to credit the results of study at the overseas education institution toward the approved course, or - for students that study externally, the Australian higher education institution will credit the results of study overseas toward the approved course and the student can demonstrate their primary reason for going overseas is to undertake studies that form part of the approved course.

-The student must also ensure they remain enrolled in an approved course at an Australian higher education institution.
-Where a student defers their enrolment from the Australian higher education institution and is still enrolled at an overseas institution, they will no longer be eligible for ABSTUDY assistance.
+The student must ensure they remain enrolled in an approved course at an Australian higher education institution.
+Where a student defers their enrolment from the Australian higher education institution they will no longer be eligible for ABSTUDY assistance.